 Who Was Anne Rutledge?

-Ann was a young woman with whom Abraham Lincoln was rumoured to have been in love with, years before his marriage to Mary Todd Lincoln.
+Ann was a young woman with whom Abraham Lincoln was rumoured to have had a love affair with, years before his marriage to Mary Todd Lincoln.

-She was born in 1813 near Henderson, Kentucky, as the third of ten children, and raised in the pioneer spirit.
-In 1829, her father, James Rutledge, co-founded the hamlet of New Salem, Illinois, and Ann moved there with the rest of her family.
+She was born in 1813 near Henderson, Kentucky, as the third of ten children, and raised in the pioneer spirit by her mother Mary Ann Miller Rutledge and Father James Rutledge.
+In 1829, her father, James , co-founded the hamlet of New Salem, Illinois, and Ann moved there with the rest of her family.
+James Rutledge built a home he later converted to a tavern (inn).

 Shortly thereafter, she was engaged to be married.
 And then a young Abraham — the soon to be senator and one day president of the United States — moved to New Salem, where he and Ann became good friends.